tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mongodb.md

 **2. Account permissions**

-If security authentication is enabled for the source MongoDB, the user account that Tapdata uses to connect to the source MongoDB must have the following built-in roles:
+If security authentication is enabled for the source MongoDB, the user account that TapData uses to connect to the source MongoDB must have the following built-in roles:

 ```
 ClusterMonitor (read oplog)